 Corn

 Corn, a beloved staple of summer!
 Our corn is delivered to us from local farmers fresh daily for the best, sweetest taste.
+We like it best grilled and slathered with seasonings.
+Learn more about corn on our blog, Corn Season in Ontario.

 Leeks

 Grilled, roasted, or as a topping for salads and sides, summery leeks come into season this month!
+Learn more about leeks – including our favourite leek products – on our blog, What’s Growin’ Canada?
+Leeks.

 Cello Carrots

-Green Peppers
+Green Bell Peppers

 Potatoes

-The workhorse of the root vegetable family, our stores get stocked with white, yellow, and red potatoes this month.
+The workhorse of the root vegetable family, our stores get stocked with white, yellow, and red Canadian potatoes this month.
 Fried, mashed, boiled, or sautéed, there are plenty of ways to satisfy your potato craving.

 Recipe: Crispy Hasselback Potatoes

-Brussel Sprouts
+Brussels Sprouts